Francisco Varallo: Death

-Varallo died on 30 August 2010, in his hometown of La Plata at the age of 100.
+Varallo died on 30 August 2010, in his hometown of La Plata aged 100.
 Leading tributes to the former player, FIFA president Sepp Blatter stated that "The news that Francisco Varallo is no longer with us fills us with great sense of loss, both for his qualities as a person and an ambassador for our beloved sport ...
 In these grief-filled moments I can take immense pride from the fact that a character such as Francisco Varallo, whom we shall never forget, represented the football family with such dignity".
 The president of the South American Football Confederation Nicolás Léoz also released a statement expressing sadness at Varallo's death.

 Following his death, both of his former clubs, Gimnasia and Boca announced a day of mourning, while the South American Football Confederation announced that a minute's silence was to be held during all Copa Sudamericana fixtures the following week.